 Heather Paxson is interested in how people craft a sense of themselves as moral beings through everyday practices, especially those activities having to do with family and food.
-She is the author of two ethnographic monographs: Making Modern Mothers: Ethics and Family Planning in Urban Greece (University of California Press, 2004) and The Life of Cheese: Crafting Food and Value in America (University of California Press, 2012).
-Her recent work explores domestic artisanal cheese and the people who make it, analyzing how craftwork has become a new source of cultural and economic value within American landscapes of production and consumption.
-At MIT, Heather teaches courses on craft, ethnographic research, food, and gender.
-In 2010-11, with colleague Stefan Helmreich she co-directed a Sawyer Seminar on the Comparative Study of Cultures entitled "Sensing the Unseen."
-Heather Paxson received a Ph.D. in Anthropology from Stanford University and a B.A. from Haverford College.
+She is the author of two ethnographic monographs: Making Modern Mothers: Ethics and Family Planning in Urban Greece (University of California Press, 2004) and The Life of Cheese: Crafting Food and Value in America (University of California Press, 2013), which explores domestic artisanal cheese and the people who make it, analyzing how craftwork has become a new source of cultural and economic value within American landscapes of production and consumption.
+Her recent research investigates the practical and semiotic work of moving perishable foods across international borders.
+Heather served as Area Editor for the 2016 Oxford Companion to Cheese.
+In January 2018, she begins a 5-year term co-editing Cultural Anthropology.
+At MIT, Heather teaches courses on food, family, craft, ethnographic reserach, and the meaning of life.
+She received a Ph.D. in Anthropology from Stanford University and a B.A. from Haverford College.

 Anthropology of Food